OpenDSA/OpenDSA-stable/RST/source/Sorting/SortCompare.rst

 We can just use standard comparison operators like "<" or ">".
 Even if we wanted to store strings, most programming languages give us built-in functions for comparing strings alphabetically.
-But we do not usually want to store integers or strings in a data structure.
+But we do not usually want to store just integers or strings in a data structure.
 Usually we want to store records, where a record is made up of multiple values, such as a name, an address, and a phone number.